 Motivating your teens can be a challenge.
 Motivating them to put their thoughts down in writing is, well, priceless.
 Do you have a strong writer who simply doesn’t like to write?
-Here are ways to make the writing task more appealing and motivate your teens to write.
+Here are practical ways to make the writing task more appealing and motivate your teens to write.

-It Pays to Write
+1. It Pays to Write

 Many teenagers get part-time jobs with a single end in mind—earning money that they can spend however they choose.
 They are even willing to do distasteful or boring jobs to have an opportunity to fill their wallets with spending cash.

 - Some online publications and blogs pay for submissions.

 - Check your local library for poetry and story writing contests that award cash prizes.

 - Stone Soup, a publication written entirely by young people, pays writers for work that is published in the print magazine.